imhiroyukey/imhiroyukey/README.md

 - 👋 Hi, I’m @iamhiroyukey
 - 👀 I’m interested in Front-End, Back-End, UI/UX, AI, and more...
-- 🌱 I’m currently learning "HTML/CSS, JavaScript, Vue.js, Java, PHP, Python, Laravel, and more..."
+- 🌱 I’m currently learning "HTML/CSS, PHP, Laravel, JavaScript, Java, Python, and more..."
 - 💞️ I'm currently running "STAGICK PROJECTS" as my personal project.
 For more information, please visit https://www.stagick.com
 - 📫 How to reach me info@hiroyukey.com